microsoft/live-share/CONTRIBUTING.md

 Check out the tips in "Writing Good Problem Reports and Feature Requests" for additional suggestions.

 ### Step 2B - Filing VS Code or General Service Problems

 Create an issue in [this repository](https://github.com/Microsoft/live-share/issues) and please include the following in the description:

 - **Tool:** VS, VS Code for Mac, VS Code for Windows
 - **OS and Version:** Windows 7/8/8.1/10, macOS Sierra/High Sierra
 - **Extension version:** Mention the version you installed with your VS/VSCode.
-- **Taret Platform/Language:** Mention the language / project type you were using (e.g. ASP.NET Core, Node.js)
+- **Target Platform/Language:** Mention the language / project type you were using (e.g. ASP.NET Core, Node.js)
   - Be sure to specify whether you are using .NET Core or Full .NET for .NET related scenarios
-- **Repro steps:** Prefix the repro steps with [Owner] or [Participant] to make it easy to repro the bug
+- **Repro steps:** Prefix the repro steps with [Host] or [Guest] to make it easy to repro the bug
 - Attach:
     - **Logs:** Zip and attach verbose logs from the locations in step 1
     - **VS Code Dev Tools Console Errors**: Help > Toggle Developer Tools